Annual Canvass 2022

 Why should I respond to the Annual Canvass?

-The law says that you must respond to the annual electoral canvass.
+The law says that you must respond to the annual electoral canvass, if you are asked to do so.

 Do not register only when you need a mortgage or finance – due to statutory processes and timings that we must adhere to by law it can take several weeks before your entry is visible to credit agencies.

-Don't delay - You can save time and expense to the taxpayer and avoid receiving reminders and personal visits by responding to the canvass form promptly after you have received it in August.
+Don't delay - You can save time and expense to the taxpayer and avoid receiving reminders and personal visits by responding to the canvass form promptly after you have received it.

 If you have not received a letter/form or any contact from us by mid-September or you have lost it, please contact us for help on 01403 215126 or 01403 215581 or email firstname.lastname@example.org